Personal radio service: Philippines

 The Philippines has a radio service for use of families and small businesses.
 This service is called SRRS or Short Range Radio Service.
 Repeaters are not permitted, and units are limited to 2.5 watts.

 This service has been allocated 40 channels at 325 MHz:

 Singapore

-Since 3 February 2004, the Infocomm Development Authority of Singapore (IDA) has allocated the 446.0–446.1 MHz frequency band for low-powered walkie-talkies on a non-interference, non-protected and shared-use basis.
+Since 3 February 2004, the Infocomm Media Development Authority of Singapore (IMDA) has allocated the 446.0–446.1 MHz frequency band for low-powered walkie-talkies on a non-interference, non-protected and shared-use basis.
 As these walkie-talkies are low-powered devices which do not potentially cause interference to other licensed radio services, it need not be licensed for use in Singapore.
-However, the device must be type approved by IDA for local sale.
+However, the device must be type approved by IMDA for local sale.